jasontankapps/pathfinder-data-1-e/README.md

 After installing this project, you will need to run `npm run index` to generate the search index and many helper files, followed by `npm run makedata` to generate the majority of the app's files.
 If you alter the `.json` files, you will need to run the scripts again.
 (You can doublecheck the integrity of modified JSON files by running `npm run tester` and using the provided schema.)

 These extra files are not included in the main repository because they rely on the main `.json` files for their data.
 Per the Open Game License, the raw game data must remain human-readable.
 The search index, helper files, and the other generated files are not as readable, and they would contain duplicated data.
 Therefore we generate them as needed, keeping a separation between the human-readable data and the computer-usable data.
 This also means that you only need to keep track of the game data in one place, and update everything else as needed.

+## JSON Files

+Most text is in Markdown, with a few extras.
+See the [JSON](./JSON.md) help file for specifics.